manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		- **Target** - *"C:\Program Files\Git\git-bash.exe" --cd-to-home*
 		- **Start in** - *%HOMEDRIVE%%HOMEPATH%*

-	1. Modify **Start in** and point to the desired location, preferrably the directory where your Clone resides.
+	1. Modify **Start in** and point to the desired location, preferably the directory where your Clone resides.
 	   Remove --cd-to-home.

 		Change to -

 		- **Target** - *"C:\Program Files\Git\git-bash.exe"*
 		- **Start in** - `[desired-location]` for example *D:\GitHub*